cdapio/cdap/docs/2.0.0/getting-started/continuuity-reactor-getting-started-guide-2.0.0.md

 $ yum install npm
 ```

-### Apache Ant
+### Apache Maven

 The example apps are pre-compiled.
-You’ll only need Apache Ant if you want to modify and then compile an app.
+You’ll only need Apache Maven if you want to modify and then compile an app.

-You can get the latest version of Apache Ant from [http://ant.apache.org](http://ant.apache.org).
+You can get the latest version of Apache Maven from [http://maven.apache.org](http://maven.apache.org).

-Note: For MAC OS, there is no need for further configuration after the install.

 ## 1.2.
 Unpack the Reactor Development Kit